Church history and the sands of time ... learning lessons from the past for today and the future (Photograph: Patrick Comerford)

 Many of the myths surrounding the life of Saint Patrick may have been created to support the claims of Armagh to primacy.
 Many of the myths about pre-Patrician Christianity may have been created to challenge that primacy.
 But while Christianity in Ireland predates Patrick, the Patrician mission, in whatever form it came, consolidated Christian presence in Ireland.

 Christianity in Ireland – and in Britain – brought new life to Christianity on Continental Europe after the collapse of the Roman Ireland.
 But Celtic Christianity was not exclusively Irish and Irish Christianity was never exclusively Celtic.
-An exhibition in Lichfield Cathedral in 2011 of the treasures found in the ‘Anglo-Saxon’ or ‘Staffordshire Hoard’ shows intricately-worked ecclesiastical and civilian objects that illustrate the inseparable and intimate inter-connection between the Celtic and Saxon worlds.
+An exhibition in Lichfield Cathedral five years ago of the treasures found in the ‘Anglo-Saxon’ or ‘Staffordshire Hoard’ shows intricately-worked ecclesiastical and civilian objects that illustrate the inseparable and intimate inter-connection between the Celtic and Saxon worlds.

 Our story is the story of Christianity in Ireland, the story of Christianity on these islands, and the shared story of Christianity throughout Europe.